 Am I eligible to claim PIP?

-You may be eligible for PIP if you’re aged between 16 and 64 and need help with daily living activities or getting around, or both.
-If you’re awarded PIP before you’re 65, you’ll continue to receive it after age 65.
+You may be eligible for PIP if you’re under State Pension age (and over 16) and need help with daily living activities or getting around, or both.
+If you’re awarded PIP before you’re of State Pension age, you’ll continue to receive it after too.
 You can still make a claim if you’re working.

 - PIP isn’t based on your National Insurance contributions and isn’t means-tested, which means it doesn’t matter how much income or savings you have.

-- If you're 65 or over and have care needs, you should claim Attendance Allowance instead.
+- If you've reached State Pension age and have care needs, you should claim Attendance Allowance instead.

 How do I claim PIP?